X

 You will also have to pass the LSAT with good scores for getting admission in an accredited law school.

-Furthermore earning the juris doctor degree and learning the uniform probate code will assist you to effectively become a professional probate lawyer.
+Moreover, earning the juris doctor degree and learning the uniform probate code will assist you to effectively become a professional probate lawyer.

-So, you should start preparing for your LSAT from an early period of time so it is easier for you to get admission in an accredited law school.
+Moreover, you should start preparing for your LSAT from an early period of time so it is easier for you to get admission in an accredited law school.

 And later join a law firm to increase your client base.